veliovgroup/Meteor-flow-router-title/README.md

 Usage:
 ========
-Set `title` property in router's or controller's configuration:
+Set `title` property in route's or group's configuration:
 ```coffeescript
 # Set default document.title value in
 # case router has no title property